 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-American Express has announced new spending bonuses aimed at holders of the two consumer Marriott Bonvoy cards that it curates.
+Back in July, American Express announced new spending bonuses aimed at holders of the two consumer Marriott Bonvoy cards that it curates.
 The bonuses have now been available for almost two months and can continue to be earned through the end of September, but if you haven’t enrolled your card(s) yet, you have just days left to take part.

-Holders of the Marriott Bonvoy Brilliant™ American Express Card (review) and the legacy Marriott Bonvoy American Express Card (no longer open for new applications) can now earn bonus points for spending made in 4 categories.
+Holders of the Marriott Bonvoy Brilliant™ American Express® Card (review) and the legacy Marriott Bonvoy American Express Card (no longer open for new applications) can earn bonus points for spending made in 4 categories.

-Between now and 15 September 2021, holders of eligible Amex Bonvoy cards can earn 6 Bonvoy Points/dollar spent on:
+Through 30 September 2021, holders of eligible Amex Bonvoy cards can earn 6 Bonvoy Points/dollar spent on the following (terms apply):

 - Car rentals purchased from select car rental companies